Pijuscer/Portfolio/README.md

 Link to my project: https://pijusit-portfolio.netlify.app/

 # Technologies used
-The project is created using HTML, CSS, JavaScript
+The project is created using HTML, CSS, JavaScript.